rikardoroa/azure_aws_docker_container/readme.md

 ## Docker Container Project

-###### This Backend Script uses a Docker Container that automates , download and process the several CSV files as a result  from a Azure Data Factory flow for the uploading to a AWS S3 Bucket
+###### This Backend Script uses a Docker Container that automates , download and process several CSV files as a result  from a Azure Data Factory flow for data uploading to a AWS S3 Bucket

 ## Main Considerations